Kintoyyy/MikroTik-LibreQos-Integration/Installation.md

-### **Installation Guide: LibreQoS MikroTik PPP Secret Sync**
+### **Installation Guide: LibreQoS MikroTik PPP and Active Hotspot User Sync**

-This guide will walk you through the installation and setup of the **LibreQoS MikroTik PPP Secret Sync** script.
-The script synchronizes MikroTik PPP secrets with a LibreQoS-compatible CSV file (`ShapedDevices.csv`) and runs as a background service using `systemd`.
+This guide will walk you through the installation and setup of the **LibreQoS MikroTik PPP and Active Hotspot User Sync** script.
+The script synchronizes MikroTik PPP secrets (PPPoE users) and active hotspot users with a LibreQoS-compatible CSV file (`ShapedDevices.csv`).
+It continuously monitors the MikroTik router for changes and ensures the CSV file remains up to date.
+The script runs as a background service using `systemd`.

 ---